 Exercise During and After Cancer Treatment

-Disclaimer: You should discuss your health risks with your physician before starting any exercise program.
+Disclaimer: You should discuss your health risks with your provider before starting any exercise program.

 Why should I exercise?